lucaspiller/espec/README.md

 ## Contributing

 * Fork the project.
-* Make your feature addition or bug fix.
+* Make your feature, addition or bug fix.
 * Add specs.
-Pull requests without tests will be ignored.
 * Send me a pull request.

-Bonus points for topic branches.
+## License

+MIT License.
+See `LICENSE.md` for details.

 ## Authors